SauersML/check_build/README.md

 # check_build

 A fast, memory-efficient tool to verify VCF files against hg19 and hg38 reference genomes.
+Also available as a library for general-purpose use beyond VCF.

 ## Quick Start